gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 logoutMethod | String | x | Could be POST, PUT, GET.
 The default value is POST.

 The `logoutPath` will be called when [Central Logout](#central-logout) is triggered or a session is deleted due to timeout.
-The request to the `logoutPath` will contain additional headers, including the JWT token.
+The request to the `logoutPath` will contain additional headers, including the JWT token in header `authorization` and approuter host in header `x-approuter-host`.
 The `logoutMethod` property specifies the HTTP method with which the `logoutPath` will be requested.
 For example:
 ```json
 {